crayzeewulf/libserial/docs/user_manual/design_documentation.rst

 Constants and Globals are named identically to variables.

-Do not use abbreviations, and be as precise and descriptive with naming as possible.
+Do not use abbreviations and be as precise and descriptive with naming as possible.

 Indentation:
 ------------